 DNS is the largest distributed delegated database in the world.
 Delegated means that each name can have a different authority that can maintain the information, and any changes are reflected in the DNS.
 For this reason, it’s important that resolvers don’t keep what they learn forever.
 Similarly, it’s important that busy resolvers can reuse the information they have fetched.
 This reuse of information is accomplished by placing a TTL on every DNS record which tells resolvers how long they can reuse the records to answer questions.
 When a resolver returns a cached value, it adjusts the TTL downward reflecting how long the data has resided in its cache.

-Man-in-the-middle attacks on DNS
+On-path attacker attacks on DNS

 In March of 2014, the government of Turkey decided to block Twitter inside the country.
 They did so at the DNS level by instructing Turkish ISP’s to return specified records for twitter.com and send them to a Turkish government web site.
 People quickly realized what was happening, and, by using foreign recursive resolvers, they could bypass the restrictions and get continue to get Twitter’s true address.
 This inspired citizens to spray paint Google’s public DNS server address on buildings and public spaces.

 This incident in Turkey illustrates the first major security problem with DNS: there is no authentication.
 Any party with a privileged network position (e.g. they control a router that sits between two sides of a connection) is able to modify DNS records to point to wherever they choose.
-This is the so-called “man-in-the-middle attack”, and DNS is vulnerable.
+This is the so-called “on-path attacker attack”, and DNS is vulnerable.

 In 2008, Dan Kaminsky revealed an attack on the DNS system which can trick a DNS recursive resolvers into storing incorrect DNS records.
 Once the nameserver has stored the incorrect response, it will happily return it to everyone who asks until the cache entry expires (usually dictated by the TTL).
 This is so-called “DNS poisoning” attack could allow arbitrary attacker to trick DNS, and redirect web browsers (and other applications) to incorrect servers allowing them to hijack traffic.